 Instead, we took the easy way out and used a standard semantic instance segmentation approach, using pre-trained Mask R-CNN.
 The segmentation masks that Mask R-CNN produces aren’t perfect, but we can refine them.
 We first dilate them slightly (2-3px), then after tracking using direct alignment, we exclude pixels with high photometric residuals from the segmentation.
-This doesn’t improve things much frame-to-frame but can provide a more consistent segmentation over time - another thing we didn’t explore in this work but would be interesting to look into in the future.
+This doesn’t improve things much frame-to-frame but can provide a more consistent segmentation over time.
+We didn’t explore this idea in this work but it would be would be interesting to look into in the future.

 The core algorithm is as follows:

 - Initialize a Keyframe consisting of an image frame, registered depth values, and an instance segmentation mask.

 - For a new input image frame, estimate a rigid body transform using all pixels in the keyframe.

 - Compute regions with large photometric residuals for the estimated transform.

 - Determine whether each such region corresponds to an instance segmentation.
 We used a simple intersection-over-union threshold.

 - Regions with large residuals that have a corresponding segmentation mask are treated as independently moving objects